sigasi/sigasi_insights/content/faq.md

 ## What is this MouseFeed pop-up?

-Many actions can be accessed using your mouse and using [/manual/keyshortcuts], e.g. copying text can be done either by clicking **Edit > Copy** or by pressing **Ctrl-C**.
+Many actions can be accessed using your mouse and using [Keyboard Shortcuts](/manual/keyshortcuts), e.g. copying text can be done either by clicking **Edit > Copy** or by pressing **Ctrl-C**.
 Of course, pressing a key combination is a lot faster than clicking in a menu.

 {{< figure src="/img/faq/mousefeed.png" >}}

 Whenever you use your mouse for something that also has a key binding, the MouseFeed function tells you what this keyboard shortcut is.
 This will help you remember keyboard shortcuts for the actions you use most often.

-The easiest way to avoid getting these pop ups --and gain a good deal of development speed-- is by using [/manual/keyshortcuts] when possible.
+The easiest way to avoid getting these pop ups --and gain a good deal of development speed-- is by using [Keyboard Shortcuts](/manual/keyshortcuts) when possible.
 If you still want to disable MouseFeed, you can go to **Window > Preferences > MouseFeed > Action Invocation** and uncheck the box for **Enable action invocation control**.

 ## How can I insert tabs in Block Selection Mode